 No. You will not feel pain when getting a dental bridge.
 Our dentist will use a local anesthetic to numb the area before treatment begins.
-You will fell a little discomfort after the procedure, while you get used to your new bridge.
+You will feel a little discomfort after the procedure, while you adjust to your new bridge.

 How long do you have to wait before a bridge can be put in after tooth extraction?

 This depends on the type of bridge.
-If you are getting a traditional bridge, it’s best to wait a couple of weeks for your jawbone to heal after a tooth extraction.
-If you are getting an implant-supporting bridge, you can almost immediately get it put in without waiting.
+If you are getting a traditional bridge, it’s best to wait a couple of weeks for your jawbone to heal after tooth extraction.
+If you are getting an implant-supporting bridge, we can place it immediately.

 How many teeth can be in a dental bridge?